 What is USAID?

-The United States Agency for International Development (USAID) is an agency run the U.S government to foster international development, alleviate extreme poverty globally and also promote self-sustenance and resilience in countries of the world.
-USAID is a reputable official aid agency established by the U.S government to extend the U.S. national security and economic prosperity to other countries.
+The United States Agency for International Development (USAID) is an agency run by the U.S government to foster international development, alleviate extreme poverty globally, and also promote self-sustenance and resilience in countries of the world.

 Academic Research on U.S. Agency for International Development

 - The neoliberalization of development: Trade capacity building and security at the US Agency for International Development, Essex, J. (2008).
 Antipode, 40(2), 229-251.

 - Deservedness, development, and the state: Geographic categorization in the US Agency for International Development's Foreign Assistance Framework, Essex, J. (2008).
 Geoforum, 39(4), 1625-1636.

 - Evaluating the use of remote sensing data in the US Agency for International Development Famine Early Warning Systems Network, Brown, M. E., & Brickley, E. B. (2012).
 Journal of Applied Remote Sensing, 6(1), 063511.

 - Prospects for coal briquettes as a substitute fuel for wood and charcoal in US Agency for International Development assisted countries, Perlack, R. D., Stevenson, G. G., & Shelton, R. B. (1986).
 (No. ORNL/TM-9770).
 Oak Ridge National Lab., TN (USA).

 - The population assistance program of the US Agency for International Development., Gillespie, D. G., & Seltzer, J. R. (1990).